After maca and açai, it's time for another lesser-known superfood hailing from North America: mesquite.

-Besides being a superfood, the red powder that is mesquite flour has a very special flavor and aroma: a heady mix of cocoa, molasses and hazelnut.
+Besides being a superfood, the red powder that is mesquite flour has a very special flavour and aroma: a heady mix of cocoa, molasses and hazelnut.

 What is mesquite?